Hybrid-RACA: Hybrid Retrieval-Augmented Composition Assistance for Real-time Text Prediction: Conclusion

 \section{Conclusion}

-In this paper, we propose HybridRAG, a novel hybrid retrieval-augmented generation approach for real-time composition assistance.
-By integrating LLM-enhanced memory into our instruction-tuned client model with asynchronous update, we show with experiment results on multiple datasets that our hybrid retrieval approach enables substantial utility improvements over smaller language models while maintaining inference efficiency, making it a valuable solution for real-time tasks.
+In this paper, we propose Hybrid-RACA, a novel hybrid retrieval-augmented generation system for real-time composition assistance.
+By integrating LLM-enhanced memory into our instruction-tuned client model with asynchronous update, we show with experiment results on multiple datasets that our hybrid approach enables substantial utility improvements over smaller language models while maintaining inference efficiency, making it a valuable solution for real-time tasks.

-In our work, we employ retrieval-based memory augmentation as the solution to combine the powerful LLM on the cloud and the more agile client model.
-Naturally, the performance of the system relies on the quality of the memory that the cloud provides to the client and how the memory is integrated into the client model.
-The quality of the memory is influenced by multiple factors: the representation of the memory, the relevance of the retrieved data, and the freshness of information compared to the current input context.
-In future work, we will continue to investigate more effective ways of refining memory and explore alternative memory augmentation approaches to further enhance our model performance.